Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "403","The `thing_id` parameter wasn't given or the ID doesn't exist."," ``{""message"": ""Forbidden"", ""error"": 403}``
    "
-   "500","* Potential unknown server error.

-   * The target submission/comment is from a quarantined subreddit that the current user has not opted in to."," ``{""message"": ""Internal Server Error"", ""error"": 500}`` "
+   "500","If `return_rtjson: 1`, the target submission/comment is from a quarantined subreddit that the current user has not opted in to.
+   ","
+   ``{""message"": ""Internal Server Error"", ""error"": 500}`` "